iMicknl/python-sagemcom-api/README.md

 | Sagemcom F@st 5655V2         | MásMóvil                   | md5                   |                               |
 | Sagemcom F@st 5657IL         |                            | md5                   |                               |
 | Speedport Pro                | Telekom                    | md5                   | username: admin               |

+<sup>*</sup> The firmware provided on the Sagemcom F@st 3896 router from Ziggo does not support the endpoint used in this library. [sagemcom-f3896lg-zg-api](https://github.com/mgyucht/sagemcom-f3896lg-zg-api) provides an API client suitable for Ziggo's firmware.

 > Contributions welcome.
 If you router model is supported by this package, but not in the list above, please create [an issue](https://github.com/iMicknl/python-sagemcom-api/issues/new) or pull request.